kylehoac/reading-notes/README.md

 # Growth Mindset
-When you are in a growth mindset, it puts you in a headspace where you can push yourself to learn new things, and accept that __*failure is a part of the learning experience*__.
+When you are in a growth mindset, you are in a headspace where you can push yourself to learn new things, and accept that __*failure is a part of the learning experience*__.
 This mindset is essential for success in every field of work, and allows you to overcome any obstacle that you may come across.
+Furthermore, adopting a growth mindset will prove to be beneficial if applied to your personal life as well.
+It will teach you to overcome adversity, and overtime will give you the skills needed to find or create solutions to any problem you may face.

 ## How do you maintain a growth mindset?
 - Stay positive